tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Close Reading Paper Outline.md

 - Narrow down
 - Focus more on individual points and how they connect

+- Thu Bui is:
-- Thu Bui is grappling with her factual understanding of the past
+	- grappling with her factual understanding of the past
+	- understanding her own opinions on the topic
+	-

 # Evidence Ideas